Russell-Newton/TikTokPy/docs/source/users/usage.rst

     .. code-tab:: py AsyncTikTokAPI

-            from tiktokapipy.async_api import TikTokAPI
+            from tiktokapipy.async_api import AsyncTikTokAPI

             async def do_something():
-                async with TikTokAPI() as api:
+                async with AsyncTikTokAPI() as api:
                     ...

 Examples